qxf2/patient-health-record-dapp/README.md

 ## Run the application

 1. Go to client folder
-2. Run `npm start`
+2. Run `npm start` to start the development server
-3. Server is available in `http://localhost:3000`
+3. The DApp will be available at `http://localhost:3000`
-4. Enter the details in the input and click `AddPatient`
+4. Enter the details in the input fields and click `Add Patient`
-5. A MetaMask popup will be displayed with the account details as shown below
+5. A MetaMask popup will appear, displaying your Ethereum account details and transaction information as shown below

    ![metamask](https://github.com/indiranell/patient-health-record-dapp/assets/22164284/2af8aaaf-3b0c-4739-9160-a97b5ac0099d)
-6. Click Next.
-You need to authorize and approve the MetaMask transaction. click Approve
+6. Click Next to proceed.
+You will be prompted to authorize and approve the transaction.
+Click "Confirm" to proceed.

     ![confirm](https://github.com/indiranell/patient-health-record-dapp/assets/22164284/32088f15-aacf-4f7b-bd40-cc4a50968de3)
-7. Once approved, a new transaction is created and transaction hash is displayed on the UI
+7. Once approved, a new transaction is created in the blockchain and transaction hash will be displayed on the UI.
+Copy the transaction hash from the application

    ![transaction](https://github.com/indiranell/patient-health-record-dapp/assets/22164284/1eeb4888-7b43-4dbc-b5af-c0785daacec9)
-8. Copy the transaction hash.
-Now verify this transaction in the testnet.
-Here the configured network is sepolia(https://sepolia.etherscan.io/), so verifying the transaction here
+8. Go to the Sepolia Testnet Explorer `https://sepolia.etherscan.io/`.
+Use the search bar on the Sepolia Testnet Explorer and paste the copied transaction hash.
+Click "Search" to find and verify the transaction details.

    ![trans-sepolia](https://github.com/indiranell/patient-health-record-dapp/assets/22164284/e5c5df6b-c66c-41b1-95a6-55159c75bed5)

+By following these steps, you will be able to add a patient to the blockchain using the application, approve the transaction with MetaMask, and then verify the transaction on the Sepolia Testnet Explorer using the transaction hash.

 ## Testing smart contracts